mikechuksanalyst/inventory-policy-simulation/readme.md

 5. Shortage = max(0, demand - beginning inventory)
 6. Daily cost = holding cost + shortage cost + purchase cost (on order days) + ordering cost (on order days)

-The same sequence of random numbers is used across all four policies so the comparison is fair -- any cost difference reflects the policy parameters, not random variation.
+The same sequence of random numbers is used across all four policies so the comparison is fair, any cost difference reflects the policy parameters, not random variation.

 ---